emolear/Module_6_Challenge/README.md

 # Module_6_Challenge
 This is the challenge homework for module #6, PyVi

-San Francisco Real Estate Analysis
+San Francisco Real Estate Analysis:
 An interactive analysis of San Francisco's real estate trends using Python libraries such as Pandas, hvPlot, and GeoViews.

 Introduction.